artmetla/DejaView/docs/tracing-101.md

 The remainder of this
-page will focus on the applications of Perfetto to solve various performance related problems.
+page will focus on the applications of DejaView to solve various performance related problems.

-## Solving problems with Perfetto
+## Solving problems with DejaView
 TODO(lalitm): write this.
 * When to look into callstack sampling
 * When to use memory profiling